 HTTP Batch Endpoint — GraphBatch for Every Language

 GraphBatch is a Java API, but not everyone embeds ArcadeDB in a JVM application.
-That’s why v26.3.2 also ships a new HTTP batch endpoint that exposes the full power of GraphBatch over REST — no Java required.
+That’s why v26.3.2 also ships a new HTTP batch endpoint that exposes the full power of GraphBatch over the HTTP API — no Java required.

 POST /api/v1/batch/{database}